University Career Center @ SPH

 3100 Hornbake Library, 3rd Floor South Wing

-0222 School of Public Health Building (ground floor of SPH)
+0222 School of Public Health Building (CASA Suite on ground floor of SPH)

 Resources for Students

 UCC@ SPH is dedicated to helping SPH students at every stage of their career development.
 Students have access to one-on-one assistance, career development workshops, career & internship fairs, information sessions, networking sessions, site visits and more.

 Need help with resumes and cover letters?
 Want to revamp your LinkedIn page?
 Schedule an appointment through Handshake (Click on "Career Center" and then click "Appointments") to meet with a Peer Career Educator at the CASA suite in SPH or the University Career Center (3100 Hornbake Library, South Wing).

 For deeper career exploration and assistance schedule an appointment through Handshake.

 To make the most of your scheduled appointment: